yuanmai/swank-clojure/README.md

 Note that SLIME was designed to work with Common Lisp, which has a distinction between interpreted code and compiled code.
-Clojure has no such distinction, but many of the SLIME commands retain parallel load/compile commands that have the same effect in the context of Clojure.
+Clojure has no such distinction, so the load-file functionality is overloaded to add
+<code>:reload-all</code> behaviour.

 ## Embedding